 This report is an executive summary of a forthcoming compilation of studies on remittances to Asia and the Pacific.
-The findings are based on a series of studies commissioned by the International Fund for Agricultural Development (IFAD) and carried out by Developing Markets Associates, the Inter-American Dialogue, the World Bank and the World Savings Bank Institute, and studies and analyses undertaken by the World Bank.
+The findings are based on a series of studies commissioned by the International Fund for Agricultural Development (IFAD) and carried out by Developing Markets Associates, the Inter-American Dialogue (IAD), the World Bank and the World Savings Bank Institute, and studies and analyses undertaken by the World Bank.
 Financial contributions in support of the report were made by members of the IFAD-administered Financing Facility for Remittances, including the Consultative Group to Assist the Poor, the European Commission, the Government of Luxembourg, the Ministry of Foreign Affairs and Cooperation of Spain, the Multilateral Investment Fund of the Inter-American Development Bank, and the United Nations Capital Development Fund.
-This report was authored by IFAD and the Inter-American Dialogue.
+This report was authored by Manuel Orozco, IAD; Donald F. Terry, Boston University School of Law; and Pedro de Vasconcelos, IFAD.